BlakesHeaven/Auto-Archive-Menu-Plus-More/README.md

 # Bludit Plugin: "Auto-Archive-Menu-Plus-More"

 ## Version control and installation.
 I will not be testing this plugin against all releases of Bludit.
-As and when I upgrade my Bludit website and find it to be incompatible with this plugin I will endeavour to fix the issue.
+As and when I upgrade my Bludit website and find it to be incompatible with this plugin I will endeavor to fix the issue.

 For version control, I will start a new folder that will be a complete plugin and independent of other versions.